idleberg/nodejs-release-calendar/README.md

 ```

 > [!TIP]
 > I'm using Bun as my JavaScript runtime.
-If you don't you can use `npm` instead.
+If you don't, you can replace both `bun` commands in the example with `npm` or the likes.

 You can now deploy the files inside the `public`-folder to your webspace.